CBI College Scholarships

 CBI maintains a College Fund in order to grant merit scholarships to worthy Jewish students on the Monterey Peninsula who are being admitted to a four-year college.
 Applications become available in January and awards are made in May.
 Scholarships are presented at the student’s high school awards banquet and are announced at the High School Recognition Shabbat Service.
 We honor students who consistently show outstanding academic work, leadership, community dedication and values of Jewish life with a financial reward and community recognition.

 We have awarded 82 scholarships since 1993 when we first started this wonderful endeavor.
 The committee is grateful to the wonderful contributors who have helped establish and have sustained this fund since its inception.
 We hope you will consider supporting this wonderful cause with your generous donation.
 These funds go directly to the students and your contribution is tax deductible.
-To apply for a scholarship, please click HERE for the application form.
-(The form can be found also at About Us > Forms.)
+To apply, click on the Scholarship Application Form.

 Taglit-Birthright Trip to Israel provides a gift of a peer group, educational trip to Israel for Jewish young adults ages 18 to 26 from around the world.
 We want young Jewish people to come to Israel, see it, experience it, talk about it, and think about what Israel means for them and the Jewish people.
-More information can be found at URJ/Kesher Trip option and at Eligibility requirements.
+More information can be found at URJ/Kesher Trip Option and Taglit Birthright Israel.

 Avodah: The Jewish Service Corps